 Status is greatly valued in the real world, yet it has not received much attention from economic theorists.
-We examine how the owner of a firm can best combine money and status together to get his employees to work hard for the least total cost.
-We find that he should motivate workers of low skill mostly by status and high skill mostly by money.
-Moreover, he should do so by using a small number of titles and wage levels.
-This often results in star wages to the elite performers.
+We examine how the owner of a firm can best combine money and status to get her employees to work hard for the least total cost.
+We find that she should motivate workers of low skill mostly by status and high skill mostly by money.
+Moreover, she should do so by using a small number of titles and wage levels.
+This often results in star wages to the elite performers and, more generally, in wage jumps for small increases in productivity.